 Cybersecurity focuses on preventing and defending against attacks and unauthorized use of computer systems, including networks, programs and data.
 Risk management is a key component of cybersecurity as potential threats are identified, analyzed and evaluated to determine what type of action, if any, should be taken.
 Prevention, using firewalls and other deterrence measures, is another core aspect of the cybersecurity profession.

 Cybersecurity jobs require strong technical skills and most require a technical degree in cybersecurity, computer science, information technology or engineering.
 Cybersecurity degrees often offer courses in computer forensics and advanced computer security issues and practices in addition to general computer topics.
-Cybersecurity jobs might include information systems security professional, senior system manager and system administrator.
+Cybersecurity jobs might include cybersecurity specialist, cybersecurity analyst, senior system manager and system administrator.

 Cybersecurity is a relatively new field while information assurance is a more established discipline with a broader focus to include the protection of digital and non-digital information assets, such as hard copy records.
 Specifically, information assurance is defined as the confidence that information systems will perform as needed when needed and be accessible for authorized users only.